rnieblesealo/niko/README.md

 - Obstacle textures will be a vector now but it will be private so we cant add to it after its committed!
 - The reason it's a vector is that we must specialize size of `std::array` in member
 > i.e. If we wanted to add more obstacle texts. in the `main.cpp`, we'd need to update the array length in 2 places.
 Better to have an editable vector!

+### Why Circle Collision?

+- Less difficult to adjust than collision rect
+> Sprite dest rect often has whitespace around it which is also accounted for in collision.
+We want a manually adjustable collision shape to amend this.
+A circle simply requires a point and a center, and we only need to store the radius!
+- Consider changing this for a struct!

+### Default Args

+As a coding standard thing, default args should always be in the .h